Trihydroxystearin

 More Scientific Information

-Trihydroxystearin is the triester of glycerin and hydroxystearic acid and is used as a skin conditioning agent, solvent, and viscosity increasing agent (nonaqueous) in cosmetics.
+Trihydroxystearin is the triester of glycerin and hydroxystearic acid and is used as a skin conditioning agent, solventSubstances, usually liquids, that are used to dissolve other substances., and viscosity increasing agent (nonaqueous) in cosmetics.
 Nonaqueous viscosity-increasing ingredients are used to thicken the lipid portions of cosmetic products.
 Their performance is the result of their water insolubility and compatibility with various lipids.
 They are widely used to thicken or gel various types of oleaginous products, such as lipsticks and pastes.

 Resources